Picking up from the previous episode...

 - Steven's shield from "Gem Glow" makes a return.
 This time he consciously summons it.

-- Steven's Bubble force field from "Bubble Buddies" and "Lion 2: The Movie".
+- Steven's uses his bubble forcefield from "Bubble Buddies" and "Lion 2: The Movie".

-- In "Steven and the Stevens" one of the Stevens travels to a desert with deserted boats, which eventually happens in this episode.
+- In "Steven and the Stevens", the Stevens travelled to a desert with stranded boats, which eventually happens in this episode.

 - Car Fu: Greg rams the Steven construct with his van as it's trying to drown Steven and Connie.